nonplayer/hammercrawl/hc_complete_rules.md

 * **Armor Class:** Base 10, Ascending.
 * **Combat Initiative:** Side-based, then ordered by a five-step flow based on type of action (Move, Missile, Melee, Misc, Magic)
 * **Damage:** Weapon damage is based on the Hit Die of the character using the weapon.
 * **Experience Levels:** 15 levels for all characters.
-Each level requires Level x 1000 XP to attain, and every time you gain a level your XP reserve is reduced to zero.
+To attain the next Experience Level, you need that level x10 in Experience Points (XP), and every time you gain a level your XP reserve resets to zero.
-* **Experience Points:** XP is gained from overcoming challenges and from investing treasure.
+* **Experience Points (XP):** XP is gained from exploring new locations and defeating the challenges within.
-* **XP as Money:** XP is the fifth and final new step on the Classic Money Chain (CP, SP, GP, PP, and now XP), with 10 PP = 1XP.
 * **Advantages and Disadvantages:** They're in here, and they're incremental.
 * **Consolidated Spellcasting:** Clerics and Magic-Users have much closer-aligned rules for spellcasting and memorization.
 This is to assist new/random drop-in players in having fun with playing these two classes, which have historically presented challenges for noobs.